Maps

 Agate Beach

-One of BC’s most stunning and remote beaches, Agate Beach extends for nearly 100 kilometres (62 miles) along the rugged coast of northern Haida Gwaii in Naikoon Provincial Park.
+One of BC’s most stunning and remote beaches, Agate Beach extends along the rugged coast of northern Haida Gwaii in Naikoon Provincial Park.
 Keep an eye out here for wildlife and surfers as you gaze out toward the open ocean.

 Visit Haida Gwaii